Missing features

 To add a missing feature after onboarding:

-1. Go to Reports > Missing Features
+1. Go to Features

 2. Click + Feature